 This configures systemd-resolved to use the corporate internal resolvers 192.0.2.53 and 192.0.2.54 for resolving all domain names under

-tun0 is network interface of the VPN.
+tun0 is the network interface reprensing the VPN.
 You have to adjust these parameters (IP address, domain names).

 ~ in front of a domain prevents the domain to be added to the search list (i.e. trying to resolve the